rust-lang-ua/learn_rust_together/introduction.md

 **2) Reading books**

 If you are the beginner in your Rust learning journey we'd highly reccomend you to start with [general-purpose books.](./learn.md#star-general-purpose-courses) <br/>
-Then you can also go to the official [RustBook](https://doc.rust-lang.org/book/),where you can find all the necessary information about Rust, or read the [Programming Rust](https://cuteboyprogrammers.com/pdf/humblebundle/programmingrust.pdf), which both are ones of the most common books.
+Then you can also go to the official [Rust Book](https://doc.rust-lang.org/book/),where you can find all the necessary information about Rust, or read the [Programming Rust](https://cuteboyprogrammers.com/pdf/humblebundle/programmingrust.pdf), which both are ones of the most common books.

 :zap:	Other interesting books you can find in our [ Awesome Collection of Materials](./learn.md#mortar_board-our-awesome-collection-of-materials-to-learn-rust).